andreniklasson/spot-nat/readme.md

 NAT Gateways is the recommended and safe solution since it is managed by AWS, but using NAT instances is becoming more common due to the pricing model.
 However, if you want a more _chad_ like solution, you should consider NAT:ing your traffic using [spot instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) ;)

 ## Design
-Its always good to have a plan b, and the plan b of this solution is the have one or more idle NAT gateways.
+Its always good to have a plan b, and the plan b of this solution is to have one or more idle NAT gateways.
 Each NAT instance is configured by its own Auto Scaling group (ASG).
 The moment a NAT instance receives a spot interruption notice, the routes that points to that instance is immediately replaced with routes that points to a NAT gateway.
 When the ASG has replaced the terminated instance in that autoscaling group, the traffic is routed to the new NAT instance.
-This is to always ensure connectivity for the private subnets.
+This is to ensure connectivity for the private subnets.

 | ![Design](images/design.png) |
 |:--:|